nicocaparas/nba-cards-inventory/README.md

-# 🏀 NBA Card Inventory Management System
+# 🏀 HoopStock: NBA Card Inventory & Valuation Platform

-A full-stack web application to manage, track, and monitor your NBA trading card collection.
+HoopStock is a full-stack web application to manage, track, and monitor your NBA trading card collection, with tools to help estimate and analyze card values.

 ## 🚀 Features
 - Add new cards with player name, year, brand, variant, grading info, and price.